WojciechMula/base64simd/README.rst

 --------------------------------------------------

 There are separate subdirectories for both algorithms, however both have the same structure.
-Each projects has builds three programs:
+Each projects contains three programs:

 * ``verify`` --- makes simple validation of particular parts of algorithms,
-* ``check`` --- validates procedures,
+* ``check`` --- validates whole procedures,
 * ``speed`` --- compares speed of different variants of procedures.